 Individuals with lower LSAT scores, no LSAT score, or lower GPAs may still be accepted into an unaccredited school.
 Getting into law school is highly competitive, and those not admitted into accredited schools have a better chance of admission into unaccredited schools.

-At the end of the day, only you can decide where an unaccredited law school is worth it for yourself.
+Only you can decide where an unaccredited law school is worth it for yourself.
 Look at fees, expenses, programs, services, location, reputation, and curriculums from ABA and non-ABA schools and pick the best fit for you and your goals.

 There’s no right or wrong answer; you should pick the school where you think you’d be most successful.